 Water Safety Skill #1: Getting your face wet

 If your child is apprehensive, it’s especially important to make them comfortable.
 Start with the temperature of the water.
 Putting your face in water that is too cold or too hot is not only uncomfortable but also unsafe.
 I teach in pools that are 85-93 degrees.
 The bath is the perfect place to start.

 – Use the cue “1, 2, 3, Ready, Go” to gently pour a cup of water on your child’s arms.
 Repeat the cue to pour water on the shoulders, back, belly, then over the head.
 Let water trickle down the face.
 Use the same cue every time.
 Do not use a towel or visor to wipe their eyes.
 Simply have them blink the water out.

 Start by gently blowing on each other’s fingers, like blowing out a birthday candle or blowing on hot food.
 Blow bubbles with a soap wand.
 Next, inhale out of the water, and then exhale the breath into the water to create bubbles.

 Show your children these skills.
 Pour water on your head.
 Put your face in the water.
 Blow bubbles.
 Laugh.
 Have fun!
 It is just water.

 This isn’t the only way to teach swimming, but it works for me after 25 years of trial and error.
 I believe in these skills so much that I recently collaborated on a children’s book called Life with Lou, which breaks down these 10 basic swimming and water safety skills and makes them accessible to everyone.
 Stay tuned as I go over the rest of the skills throughout May for Water Safety Month.

-Visit my Facebook page, Face in Water, for more tips, tricks, pictures of the skills and Life with Lou book and Parent Guide purchases.
+Visit my Facebook page, Swim Kim, for more tips, tricks, pictures of the skills and Life with Lou book and Parent Guide purchases.

 PIN IT FOR LATER: